hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-docker.md

 docker logs -t <CONTAINER_ID>
 ```

-This should output your logs, copy them and:
+This should output your logs, copy them and either:

 - Save them in a .txt file and send them to an ambassador on our [telegram](https://t.me/hoprnet) for assistance.
 - Or, create an issue using our bug template on [GitHub.](https://github.com/hoprnet/hoprnet/issues)